foundriesio/status/outage/2023-07-26-dashboard.md

 * app.foundries.io is not available
 * docs.foundries.io is not available

-Our internal user management database is not reachable and this might cause disuptions on other resources as well.
+Our internal user management database is not reachable and this might cause disruptions on other resources as well.

 We are investigating and monitoring the issue.